-The PWM comparator will terminate the initial pulse if the regulator output exceeds the voltage on the COMP pin plus the 1.1 V PWM comparator offset prior to the drop across the current sense resistor exceeding the current limit threshold.
-In this case, the PWM control loop has achieved regulation and the initial pulse is then followed by a constant off time as programmed by the COFF capacitor.
+The PWM comparator will terminate the initial pulse if the regulator output exceeds the voltage on the COMP pin plus the 1.1 V PWM comparator offset before the voltage drop across the current sense resistor exceeds the current limit threshold voltage.
+In this case, the PWM control loop has achieved regulation and the initial pulse is then followed by a constant off time as programmed by the C{OFF} capacitor.
 The COMP capacitor will continue to slowly charge and the regulator output voltage will follow it, less the 1.1 V PWM offset, until it achieves the voltage programmed by the DAC's VID input.
 The Error Amp will then source or sink current to the COMP cap as required to maintain the correct regulator DC output voltage.
 Since the rate of increase of the COMP pin voltage is typically set much slower than the regulator's slew capability, inrush current, output voltage, and duty cycle all gradually increase from zero.
-(See Figures 10 and 11).
+(See Figures 10, 11, and 12).